lsst/LDM-135/index.rst

 In alphabetical order.

-.. _actian:
+.. _sec-actian:

 Actian
 ------

-Actian, formerly known as Ingres [65] provides analytical services through Vectorwise, acquired from CWI in 2010.
+Actian, formerly known as Ingres [Actian]_ provides analytical services through Vectorwise, acquired from CWI in 2010.
 Primary speed ups rely on exploiting data level parallelism (rather than tuple-at-a-time processing).
 Main disadvantage from LSST perspective: it is a single-node system.

-.. _cache:
+.. _sec-cache:

 Caché
 -----